mysterymath/lcc6502/Implementation_Defined_Behavior.md

 ### Assembly Language Interop

 A C program is defined by all C modules visible to the linker.
-The linker will combine these C modules into an assembly file.
-However, this assembly file may need to call or be called by code outside the program visible to the linker.
+The linker will produce one assembly output file per section of the linker config.
+A higher level will combine these C modules into an assembly file.
+However, additional code in this assembly file may need to call or be called by code outside the program visible to the linker.
 This section establishes C language extensions for this purpose.

-To call assembly language from C, simply call a function that is not defined by any compilation unit of the program, as seen by the linker.
-In assembly, the compiler will transform this into a JSR to the label given by the function name.
-Arguments and return values are passed and received using a standard calling convention.
+To call external routines from C, a stub definition of the function should be created.
+A stub is marked by calling `__external()` to indicate that it represents a function defined externally.
+It does not matter where the stub is defined, since no code is emitted for it.
+Calls to the function become JSRs to the label given by the function name.
+The calling convention for arguments and return values is defined below.

-To call C from assembly language, the function must be marked as externally visible by calling a builtin function, `__externally_visible()`.
+To call C from external routines, the function must be marked as externally visible by calling a builtin function, `__externally_visible()`.
 This creates a symbol in the assembler corresponding to the name of the function.
 The calling convention is the same that of assembly language routines called from C.

-TODO: Define the calling convention.

-With C to assembly and assembly to C combined, portions of the control flow path become invisible to the compiler.
-Without additional information, the compiler must assume that any C to assembly call could end up calling any externally visible function.
-This could be quite severe, since generally any I/O leaf routines call ASM, but `main` is generally externally visible.
-This means nearly the whole program must be assumed possibly recursive, preventing a number of essential optimizations.

-To avoid the resulting slowdown, an externally visible function can also be annotated using `__caller(<fn_ptr>)`, which indicates that the function can potentially be called by the assembly language routine given by `<fn_ptr>`.
-If any such annotations are present, the compiler assumes that only such control flow paths are possible through assembly; accordingly, the list of caller annotations must be complete or the behavior is undefined.

-If an externally visible function cannot be called from C via assembly, it may be annotated `__entry()` to inform the compiler of this.
+The external calling convention uses the A and X registers to pass arguments and return values.
+Bytes of the arguments are assigned to A, then X, and the remaining bytes are pushed onto the soft stack by the caller.
+The soft stack is cleaned up by the caller as well.
+One-byte and two-byte return values are placed in A and A then X, respectively.
+For three-plus-byte return values, the caller adds an additional pointer argument before the first vararg argument.
+The callee stores the return value in this pointer.

+Note: The compiler uses dynamically optimized calling conventions for C-to-C calls.
+The above convention is only used for C-to-external or external-to-C calls.

+To allow the compiler to generate efficient code on the 6502, the compiler makes a great many assumptions about external routines.
+Particularly, it assumes that external routines have no visible side effects to processor registers or the regions of memory available to the compiler, except those accessed using volatile.
+Additionally, no C->external->C call chains are assumed possible; all external routines are assumed to be either roots or leaves of the call graph.

+The above assumptions are overly restrictive in many cases, so the compiler allows external routines to be annotated with their side effects.

+In a stub definition, any registers or flags overwritten by the routine can be marked by calling `__clobbers(<str>)`, where `<str>` is a string containing one capitalized character per overwritten register or flag.
+For example, `__clobbers("NZA")` means that the routine (potentially) overwrits the N and Z flags and the A register.

+In a stub definition, any C routines potentially called by the extrernal routine can be marked by calling `__calls(<fn>)`.
+Indicating that a function is called in this fashion automatically marks the callee as externally visible; that is, `__externally_visible()` is redundant in the definition of such functions.